"爸爸妈妈,其实我们索性就来曼谷过年吧!" I suggested a few weeks ago, while we were having a swell time enjoying a short holiday in this lovely city.

 The affirmation was truly unexpected, this being the first time in the lives of the old folks when they ever were away from home for Chinese New Year.

 Nowadays we knew.
 When we took Air Asia, there is never a 'too late'.
-Just steady steady made our way to
+Just steady steady made our way to the airport by bus and MRT and we would arrive just in time for boarding. |

 "Wah lau, 哥!
 You hijack 爸妈 for New Year!" jokingly protested Ah San.
 Hahaha... she was quite right.
 Ok lah.
 We would make it up with an early reunion for everybody lah.
 Haha...